karenfreemansmith/Epic-JSWk5-EmberFitHub/README.md

 * [Garrett Price](https://github.com/GarrettLeePrice)
 * [Karen Freeman-Smith](https://github.com/karenfreemansmith)

-An application to track progress on your health and fitness goals written with TypeScript, Sass, Angular 2, and Firebase
+An application to track progress on your health and fitness goals written with Ember.js, Sass, and Firebase

 ### Specifications
 * Enter Foods:
-  * Add or edit foods on the list to keep track of their nutritional qualities like calories, fat, carbs, protein (with the possibility of adding more nutritional data)
+  * Add or edit foods on the list to keep track of their nutritional qualities like calories, fat, carbs, protein
-  * Allow user to look up foods from an API or enter them by hand.
   * Foods get an icon based on the category of the food
-* Enter Meals:
-  * Add or edit timestamp for meal
-  * Add foods to a meal (with adjustable portion sizes to calculate their actual values)
-  * Show a summary (possibly a graph) of nutrition by meal, day, week, etc.
 * Set Diet Goals:
   * Set a target goal for daily diet (in calories/fat/carbs/protein etc)
 * Enter Activities: